oslo-project/crypto/docs/pages/examples/rsa.md

 ### PKIX

-The public key is ASN.1 DER encoded as a `SubjectPublicKeyInfo` structure.
+The public key is an ASN.1 DER encoding of a `SubjectPublicKeyInfo` structure.

 ```ts
 import { RSAPublicKey } from "@oslojs/crypto/rsa";